MysticMoonlight/HL2-Enhanced/README.md

 **Skins/Texture Mods**

-Half-Life 2: Episode One 4X AI Textures by Volkolak - https://gamebanana.com/textures/5794
+Half-Life 2: Episode One 4X AI Textures by Volkolak - https://gamebanana.com/textures/5794 (Optional, use it if you prefer more improved graphics with cost of your storage)

-AI Upscaled Half-Life 2 by JohnnyBrown - https://gamebanana.com/gamefiles/9202
+AI Upscaled Half-Life 2 by JohnnyBrown - https://gamebanana.com/gamefiles/9202 (Optional, use it if you prefer more improved graphics with cost of your storage)

-Juniez' Gravity Gun MMod by Shadow_RUN https://gamebanana.com/skins/175167

-Juniez' RPG MMod by Shadow_RUN - https://gamebanana.com/skins/173032

-Juniez' Crossbow MMod by Shadow_RUN - https://gamebanana.com/skins/172134

-Juniez' 357 MMod by Shadow_RUN - https://gamebanana.com/skins/170897

-Juniez' Grenade MMod by Shadow_RUN - https://gamebanana.com/skins/170051

-Juniez' Spas 12 MMod by Shadow_RUN - https://gamebanana.com/skins/168178

-Juniez' SMG1 Remake on MMod Animations by Shadow_RUN - https://gamebanana.com/skins/168165

-Juniez' USP Match on MMod's Animations by Shadow_RUN - https://gamebanana.com/skins/168157

-Juniez' AR2 MMod by Shadow_RUN - https://gamebanana.com/skins/167969

 **HUD Mods**

-Condensed Animated HUD by Spartan-277 https://gamebanana.com/guis/34862
+Condensed Animated HUD by Spartan-277 - https://gamebanana.com/guis/34862

+MMOD Crosshair mod by mbrablet - https://gamebanana.com/guis/34866

 **Scripts**

 MMod universal custom folder support by mbramblet - https://gamebanana.com/gamefiles/9469

-Aperture Reshade for Half-Life 2 by kaamalauppias - https://www.moddb.com/mods/aperture-reshade-for-half-life-2

-MMod Aim Down Sight 1.12 by ZippyS2 - https://www.moddb.com/mods/hl2-ep2-enhased-mod/addons/mmod-aim-down-sight-112-by-zippys2

 Subtitles for Combine Overwatch by Maestra_Fenix - https://gamebanana.com/gamefiles/9697